 We have a counsellor who delivers individual sessions.
 Children are referred for these counselling sessions by the SENCo, after a discussion with the class teacher and parents.

 Sometimes children may need a more tailored approach to meet their needs.
 Where appropriate, the SENCo will refer to CAMHS or use the educational psychologist who works with our school.

-Please talk to your child's class teacher or Mrs Martin (Deputy Head & SENCo) if you have any concerns about your child's well-being.
+Please talk to your child's class teacher, Miss E Daly (Mental Health Lead) or Mrs A Mettrick (Deputy Head) if you have any concerns about your child's well-being.